 Under the proposed action, there would be no new direct impacts on Distribution and Density of Population and Housing.
-Wolves will continue to inhabit Montana and will have no new-direct impacts on Distribution and Density of Population and Housing in the areas where they occur.
-Under the proposed action, wolf management would look mostly the same as with the No Action Alternative (i.e., the 2003 Wolf Plan) except that it would incorporate current science as it becomes available and is most practical with implementable strategies, improved monitoring methods, changes in harvest management tools, or updated depredation response and mitigation (involving lethal and non lethal strategies), as well as provide increased transparency and understanding to the public and capture a diversity of values in regards to wolves in Montana.
+Wolves will continue to inhabit Montana and will have no direct impacts on Distribution and Density of Population and Housing in the areas where they occur.
+Under the proposed action, wolf management would look mostly the same as with the No Action Alternative (i.e., the 2003 Wolf Plan) except that it would incorporate current science as it becomes available and is most practical with implementable strategies, improved monitoring methods, changes in harvest management tools, or updated depredation response and mitigation (involving lethal and non-lethal strategies), as well as provide increased transparency and understanding to the public and capture a diversity of values in regards to wolves in Montana.
 The proposed action would not change the status of the existing area.
 Impacts on Distribution and Density of Population and Housing due to current and future activities in the existing area would continue.

 Under the proposed action, there would be no new secondary impacts on Distribution and Density of Population and Housing.
-Wolves will continue to inhabit Montana and will have no new secondary impacts on Distribution and Density of Population and Housing in the areas where they occur.

-Under the proposed action, there would be short- and long-term, negligible,no new cumulative impacts on Distribution and Density of Population and Housing.
-Wolves will continue to inhabit Montana and will have no new cumulative impacts on Distribution and Density of Population and Housing in the areas where they occur.
+Under the proposed action, there would be short- and long-term, negligible, cumulative impacts on Distribution and Density of Population and Housing.
 Wolf management can have positive cumulative impacts to Distribution and Density of Population and Housing because wolf presence could provide employment as needed for wildlife mitigation or management, as well as when businesses such as restaurants and hotels are used by wildlife viewers and hunters or when livestock producers need ranch hands to monitor wolf-livestock conflict.
-These employees would need housing and would may influence the distribution and density of the human population.
+These employees would need housing and would influence the distribution and density of the human population.
 Wolf presence may limit distribution of housing or diminish human populations out of fear of conflict and negative interactions.